 Making it work: Settlement projects in practice

-The ISO Claims Partners team has experience in helping claims payers close out cases through settlement projects and initiatives.
+Our team has experience in helping claims payers close out cases through settlement projects and initiatives.
 As part of our approach, we can help you address Medicare issues in real time—such as preparing MSA allocations, formulating strategies to lower Rx and other costs, and addressing Medicare conditional payments.
 We have helped many customers achieve positive results as part of their settlement projects and we look forward to sharing our experience and expertise to help you settle out difficult claims.
-As part of ISO Claims Partners’ Settlement Service, we work directly with our customers in identifying the unique challenges each claim presents and devising tailor-made strategies to help get cases settled.
+As part of our Settlement Service, we work directly with our customers in identifying the unique challenges each claim presents and devising tailor-made strategies to help get cases settled.